ONLYOFFICE/docspace-api-sdk-typescript/docs/ApiKeysApi.md

 const apiInstance = new ApiKeysApi(configuration);

-let keyId: string; //The unique identifier of the API key to update. (default to undefined) let updateApiKeyRequest: UpdateApiKeyRequest; //The request parameters for updating an existing API key. (optional)
+let keyId: string; //The unique identifier of the API key to update. (default to undefined) let updateApiKeyRequest: UpdateApiKeyRequest; //The request parameters for updating an existing API key.

 const { status, data } = await apiInstance.updateApiKey(
     keyId,